nicolas-heigvd/ogrs2018/README.md

 # ogrs2018
-1. Create a `command.sh` file with this content and execute it:
+1. To clone this repo, create anywhere on a linux OS a `command.sh` file with this content and execute it:

 `#!/bin/bash`
 `mkdir qgis-python-plugin`